rdkcentral/firebolt-apis/requirements/governance.md

  - Negotiate access to features and APIs with each app

 ## 4. Governance
-The Firebolt Open-Source Project is governed by an Advisory Committee.
-The purpose of the Advisory Committee is to ensure that each major, minor, and patch version of the Firebolt Requirements is aligned with the goals of the Firebolt Open-Source Project.
+The Firebolt Open-Source Project is governed by an Advisory Board.
+The purpose of the Advisory Board is to ensure that each major, minor, and patch version of the Firebolt Requirements is aligned with the goals of the Firebolt Open-Source Project.

-The Firebolt Requirements are the collection of all Requirements Specifications and all Architectural Decision Records that are ratified by the Advisory Committee (and contained in this repository).
+The Firebolt Requirements are the collection of all Requirements Specifications and all Architectural Decision Records that are ratified by the Advisory Board (and contained in this repository).

 ### 4.1.
 Scope
 This document describes the governance model for the following components: